Agnogh/math-for-kids/README.md

 #### **5.4.
 Challenges & technical decisions**

-During development a few design decisions made the project more complex than a simple one-page game:
+During development, a few design decisions made the project more complex than a simple one-page game:

 - Original layout vs. three-page structure – the UI was first designed as a single page.
 Later requirements added a dedicated Welcome page and a Leaderboard page.
 Re-using the same CSS across three layouts introduced many alignment and scaling issues.
 In hindsight, starting a fresh stylesheet for the multi-page version would probably have been faster than continuously “hot-fixing” the original one.

 - “One screen” requirement – trying to avoid scrolling on all devices while keeping the game readable was challenging.
 On some device sizes this is not realistic without hurting accessibility.
 The final compromise is that small initial scrolling might be needed on some screens, but the game can then be played without further scrolling.

 - Responsive typography – early versions relied heavily on fixed px sizes.
-Over time the project migrated towards rem, clamp() and CSS variables so that changing base font size affects the whole layout more predictably.
+Over time, the project migrated towards rem, clamp() and CSS variables so that changing base font size affects the whole layout more predictably.

 - Aspect-ratio specific fixes – a lot of effort went into handling very tall phones and very wide desktop monitors so that buttons stayed usable and text remained centred.
 Special media queries for certain aspect ratios were introduced to keep the number grid and footer looking balanced.